Cekomo/bankCore/README.txt

+- After 27th commit (12 were deleted) I release alpha version of bankCore.
+That is basically the software that is ran in command prompt.
+It does not store any value of the user.
+I does not have currency transfer property since accounts are not saved.
+Except for that issues, alpha version reflect the general purpose of bankCore application.
+Properties: A user can register --> login --> deposit/withdraw money from the TRY account or creating USD/EUR/Gold accounts.
+Exhange money between those balances.
+For now, this is more or less bankCore implementation that is coded so far.

 - After 12th commit, I connect my gitHub via different computer.
 I pushed it with force and commits are erased.
 Therefore, don't use force after first commit of any code.